gmanchon/fastapi-video-to-image/README.md

+back for streamlit-video-to-image

-back for streamlit-video-to-image, takes video as input and returns predicted next image
+takes video as input and returns predicted next image